mikeey416/JavaKata/basic/lesson-10/README.md

 ### Exercise 2
-Write an application that uses a loop to create the pattern of Os shown in Figure 6-32, page325 of Joyce Farrel Book, in which each O is displayed one additional space to the right.
+Write an application that uses a loop to create the pattern of Os shown in Figure 6-32, page325 of Joyce Farrel Book, in which 10 lines of each O is displayed one additional space to the right.
 Save the file as DiagonalOs.java.

 Sample output: